nkp1111/ecommerce/README.md

 ## Steps completed

-- add sanity directory as sanity-ecommerce for schema
+- add sanity directory as sanity_ecommerce for schema

 ## Built with